 Action Text brings rich text content and editing to Rails.
 It includes the Trix editor that handles everything from formatting to links to quotes to lists to embedded images and galleries.
 The rich text content generated by the Trix editor is saved in its own RichText model that’s associated with any existing Active Record model in the application.
 Any embedded images (or other attachments) are automatically stored using Active Storage and associated with the included RichText model.
 The foundational work on Action Text was done by Sam Stephenson, Javan Makhmali, and yours truly.

 The new multiple database support makes it easy for a single application to connect to, well, multiple databases at the same time!
 You can either do this because you want to segment certain records into their own databases for scaling or isolation, or because you’re doing read/write splitting with replica databases for performance.
 Either way, there’s a new, simple API for making that happen without reaching inside the bowels of Active Record.
 The foundational work for multiple-database support was done by Eileen Uchitelle and Aaron Patterson.

 With parallel testing support, you can finally take advantage of all those cores in your machine to run big test suites faster.
 Each testing worker gets its own database and runs in its own thread, so you’re not pegging one CPU to 100% while the other 9 sit idle by (y’all do have a 10-core iMac Pro, right 😂).
 Hurray!
 The foundational work for parallel-testing support was done by Eileen Uchitelle and Aaron Patterson.

 Xavier Noria’s new Zeitwerk code loader for Ruby.
 No more const_missing, no more code loading gotchas, hello Module#autoload!

-This release, and all releases leading up to Rails 6.0 final, was shepherded by release manager Rafael França with support by Kasper Timm Hansen.
+This release was shepherded by release manager Rafael França with support by Kasper Timm Hansen.